 Chair of the Energy Systems Engineering major

-Professor Zeb Tate (MIE)
+Professor Zeb Tate (ECE)

 Professor Tate’s research focuses on combining advanced telemetry, data processing, and visualization techniques to facilitate renewable integration and improve the reliability and efficiency of the power grid.